ratulb/k8s-openstack-gcp/README.md

 There is one caveat though - the compute engine should support nested virtualization which is not available by default in google compute engines.

 We need to create a boot disk tagged for virtualization support and launch the VM based off of it in region selecting N1 series of CPUs.
-That all.
+That's all.
 How to do that is available in http://rbsomeg.blogspot.com/.

 How to execute:
 Check out this repository to your google compute engine and fire the following command from within the repository: